 iPhone 14 accident detection: The algorithm is quite dynamic

-At the same time, crash detection has already saved the lives of iPhone 14 users who have been involved in an accident.
-Apple has to strike a delicate balance to ensure that the feature correctly detects real car crashes while minimizing the number of false alarms.
+At the same time, crash detection has already saved the lives of iPhone 14 users involved in accidents.
+Apple has to strike a delicate balance between ensuring the feature accurately detects real car crashes while minimizing the number of false alerts.
 Crash detection on the iPhone 14 and iPhone 14 Pro uses G-force sensors in combination with other data to detect a crash.
-Apple describes this algorithm as "quite dynamic" and is working to refine it as it learns more about crash detection in the real world. iOS 16.1.2, released in November 2022, included "impact detection optimizations for the iPhone 14 and iPhone 14 Pro models," according to Apple.
+Apple describes this algorithm as "fairly dynamic" and is working to refine it as it learns more about real-world crash detection. iOS 16.1.2, released in November 2022, included "crash detection optimizations for the iPhone 14 and iPhone 14 Pro models," according to Apple.

 iOS 16.3.1: Apple engineers visited affected teams

-This change was primarily a response to initial reports of an accident detection system being triggered during roller coaster rides. publication of iOS 16.3.1, Apple has made further changes to the feature.
-In the update description, the company once again remains vague: "Accident detection optimizations on iPhone 14 and iPhone 14 Pro models."
-Apple has collected feedback from call centers that were affected by false alarms in accident detection.
+This change was primarily a response to initial reports of an accident detection system being triggered during roller coaster rides. publication With iOS 16.3.1, Apple has made further changes to the feature.
+In the update description, the company once again remains vague: "Accident Detection optimizations on iPhone 14 and iPhone 14 Pro models."
+Apple has collected feedback from call centers affected by false alerts from Accident Detection.
 The company has even sent engineers and other representatives to the affected teams.
-There is hope that iOS 16.3.1 will solve the problem of false alarms in accident detection or at least significantly improve it - whether this turns out to be true remains to be seen.
+There is hope that iOS 16.3.1 will resolve the issue of false alerts in Accident Detection or at least significantly improve it—whether this proves to be true remains to be seen.
 (Image: Apple)